ontio/documentation/get_started_en.md

 D. Almost all operations at the Ontology network will consume ONG (Ontology gas), a.k.a gas (Utility token).
 In this example, the `--gasprice 0` parameter is set to 0 at startup so subsequent operations do not consume any gas, however you can still pay for gas.
 Following steps will demonstrate how to extract ONG from your account.

-* ONG is the associated fuel of ONT, which is gradually released with ONT, but it needs to be manually extracted into your own account;
+* ONG is the associated gas of ONT, which is gradually released from ONT, but it needs to be manually extracted into your own account;

 * Use `./ontology asset unboundong 1` to query the number of ONGs that can be extracted.
 You can use `./ontology asset --help`to learn more details.